denevell/Natch/README.md

 ### 0.3 Tech tasks

-* threaded posts: factory object for creating the thread
+* ~~threaded posts: factory object for creating the thread~~
-* threaded posts: fix unit tests for adding a post re the thread factory
+* ~~threaded posts: fix unit tests for adding a post re the thread factory~~
 * threaded posts: move tags to the thread object and not individual posts?
+* threaded posts: move subject to thread object?
 * threaded posts: moved creation date to thread?
 * threaded posts: listing threads refactor